 Schooner.
 It’s a two-or-more-masted wooden vessel built in the traditional way and having a characteristic shorter foremast as opposed to the other multi-masted sailing boats.
 The gulet (Turkish term) is also wooden but doesn’t have this design detail.

-The most recognizable wind in the Aegean Sea (similar ones in the Ionian) is the Greek ‘meltemi’ or ‘meltemia’ in the plural.
+The most recognizable wind in the Aegean Sea (similar ones in the Ionian) is the Greek ‘meltemi’ or ‘meltemia’ (in plural).
 They are also called etesians and they are described as dry strong northern winds that blow from about mid-May to mid-September (7-9 Beaufort).
 They appear without prior notice in a clear sky and are more intense from the afternoon until early in the evening, yet at their worst, they last for a few days without a break.
 For seasoned sailors sometimes these winds are fun.
 Yet smaller motor yachts, hydrofoil, and ferries are often not allowed to travel with such winds.
 Keep in mind that when the meltemia blow, you should find beaches on the southern coasts of the islands to swim.
 Websites like WindFinder.com provide you with detailed maps on currents winds and forecasts so that you have an idea before you decide to travel.

 On-Board Amenities & Services